lucas2703/Data-Visualisation-to-Communicate-Risk-of-Dam-Failures/README.md

 CONFIGURATION
 -------------

 The app was developed on a Windows 10 system in Spyder 4.0.1.

-Different operating systems may cause resolution issues and different versions of Python and/or PyQt5 may cause runtime errors.
+NOTE: Different operating systems may cause resolution issues and different versions of Python and/or PyQt5 may cause runtime errors.